wvuweb/cleanslatecms-liquid-docs/60-conditional-logic-and-loops/index.md

 TODO:

   * Change CSTDTS YouTube videos (2!) from the Radius versions to Liquid (when they get made).
-  * Update "Tag Documentation" links in Radius docs to be unique (#a11y)

 Templates can be pretty powerful.
 They give you the ability to make your site dynamic, allowing what is displayed to change based upon user interaction, content, and other factors.